 Stari Grad, or “Old Town” in English, proudly holds the title of one of Croatia’s oldest settlements and one of Europe’s ancient treasures.
 Nestled on the northwest coast of the captivating Hvar Island, Stari Grad sits at the end of a serene, well-protected bay, beckoning you to experience its timeless charm during your Croatian sailing holidays.

 A HISTORIC HAVEN

-The town is the main ferry port and the historical heart of Hvar island.
-Its most ancient part, the Stari Grad Plain, is a UNESCO Protected World Heritage Site, while the entire municipality lies within the buffer zone.
+As the main ferry port and historical heart of Hvar Island, Stari Grad boasts an incredible heritage.
+Its most prized possession, the Stari Grad Plain, stands as a UNESCO Protected World Heritage Site, while the entire municipality lies within the buffer zone.

-Only taking a walk along the beautiful waterfront promenade of this Mediterranean resort town is a reason enough to pay it a visit during your sailing holidays in Croatia.
-Its interesting architecture that reflects the rich history, modern tourist facilities, and cultural heritage only add up to its beauty.
+Strolling along the enchanting waterfront promenade of this Mediterranean gem is reason enough to visit during your Croatian sailing escapades.
+Its captivating architecture, reflecting centuries of history, harmonizes with modern tourist amenities and cultural heritage, enhancing its allure.